developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

   * MC67 with Android KitKat
   * WorkAbout Pro 4 with Windows Embedded Handheld 6.5
   * Omnii XT15 with Windows CE 6.0 and Embedded Handheld 6.5
+  * VH10 with Windows CE 6.0
   * RS6000, RS4000 and RS507 ring scanners for use with WT6000
-  * Psion XT15, VH10 and WAP

 [See all supported devices](../about#mobile)